-Marein has been a corporate-law attorney since 1997 and has extensive experience with M&A transactions (takeovers, participations, and re-financing), private equity transactions, Dutch and cross-border joint ventures, large family businesses in the Netherlands and the issues they face with continuity and succession, and shareholder disputes.
+Marein Smits has been a corporate law attorney since 1997 and has extensive experience with M&A transactions (acquisitions, participations and refinancing), private equity transactions, cross-border and Dutch joint ventures, large family businesses in the Netherlands and the issues they face regarding continuity, succession and shareholder disputes.

-Her clients operate in the industrial, business services, food and non-food retail, construction, healthcare, and pharmaceutical industry sectors.
+Her clients operate in the industrial and business services, food and non-food retail, construction, healthcare and pharmaceutical industry sectors.

-• Marein studied Dutch law at the University of Amsterdam and philosophy at the University of Leiden.
+Marein studied Dutch law at the University of Amsterdam (1996) and philosophy at Leiden University (1992).

-• She is principal lecturer of Law for the Business Valuation programme of the Rotterdam School of Management and also at the Nyenrode Business Universiteit.
+Marein is the core lecturer in Law for the Business Valuation programme at Nyenrode Business University.

 Publications and news